nmestrada/GardenerPro/README.md

 # GardenerPro
-This is part of a submission for a code challenge.
-Didn't finish, because I only had a few hours to do this.
-Was starting to add a class for the plant data, to use the class methods to see which plants need to be watered on what day and to keep track of previous waterings.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This is a tool for indoor plant growers who are too busy to keep track of which plants to water and when.

 ### To use this code